 PRO TIP: Hand tighten the pins for now, so you can tighten them more easily once the caliper is bolted back to the bike.

 Step 9.
-Use your flat-blade screwdriver to spread the brake pads apart.
-Then, replace the caliper over the rotor.
+Use a flat-blade screwdriver to spread the brake pads apart, then replace the caliper over the rotor.

 Step 11.
 Tighten the 5mm Allen pins to 11 foot-pounds.